-The author(s) disclosed receipt of the following financial support for the research, authorship, and/or publication of this article: This research was conducted at the University of Texas at El Paso by the authors and was partially funded by a grant from the Office of Special Education Programs in the US Department of Education (H325K140406).
+The author(s) disclosed receipt of the following financial support for the research, authorship, and/or publication of this article: This research was conducted at the University of Texas at El Paso by Smith et al.

+the authors and was partially funded by a grant from the Office of Special Education Programs in the US Department of Education (H325K140406).